-It’s a great pleasure to be interviewed last week for the position of a sales manager at your company.
-I was really impressed by the entire recruitment process, and I have no doubt that working at Goldman Sachs is the best path to achieve my dream in sales.
+It’s a great pleasure to be interviewed last week for the position of sales manager at your company.
+I was impressed by the entire recruitment process, and I do not doubt that working at Goldman Sachs is the best path to achieve my dream in sales.

-As you said during the interview, I am really looking forward to the final decision this week.
-I am very optimistic about using my talent in sales in a high pressure environment like yours.
+As you said during the interview, I am looking forward to the final decision this week.
+I am very optimistic about using my talent in sales in a high-pressure environment like yours.

 I hope to receive a positive response from you soon.
 Thank you for the privilege.